rust-bitcoin/hammersbald/README.md

 pointers.
 A data element can not exceed 2^24 (16MiB) in length.
 Key length is limited to 255 bytes.

 ## Release Notes
+2.1.0 upgrade to rust-bitcoin 0.20, use bitcoin_hashes instead of siphasher

 2.0.0 file format change, some savings

 1.7.0 group subsequent reads and writes, upgrade to rust-bitcoin 0.18